 Vicki was recently named in The Australian Newspaper’s Top 50 most influential people in Higher Education.

-Vanessa is a non-executive director of Wesfarmers Ltd, is on the Chairman’s Council of the ACO, a member of Chief Executive Women and an AMP board member.
+Vanessa is a non-executive director of Wesfarmers Ltd, is on the Chairman’s Council of the ACO, a member of Chief Executive Women.

 Vanessa was a Strategy Management Consultant for 30 years and held multiple governance roles at the highest level.
 She has extensive experience in areas such as; customer experience, design and channels to market a number of industries.
 Vanessa has hands on experience in mergers, acquisitions and post-merger integration.